How to Become an RN in Idaho: 5 Steps

 Once you’ve successfully completed your nursing program, the next major milestone is passing the NCLEX-RN.
 This is a standardized exam that tests your nursing knowledge and skills to ensure you’re ready for entry-level roles in clinical settings.

-To apply for the initial RN license in Idaho, you’ll need to go through the following process:
+To apply for an initial Idaho nurse license, you’ll need to go through the following process:

 • Create an account with the Idaho Division of Occupational and Professional Licenses and complete the RN license application.
 Be prepared to pay a $70 application fee.